iggredible/Learn-Vim/ch4_vim_grammar.md

 # How to learn a language

 I am not a native English speaker.
 I learned English when I was 13 when I moved to the US.
-I had to do three things to build up linguistic profiency:
+I had to do three things to build up linguistic proficiency:

 1. Learn grammar rules
 2. Increase my vocabulary